SourdoughCollective/chartwolf/README.md

 - make the calculation of width/height-sharing match the specification (see wiki). i.e. 'generations' (rather than items) share width equally.
 Allows to differentiate between 'parent-child-grandchild' (third-third-third) and 'parent-(two children)' (half-quarter-quarter).
 - make the above work for rack as well as stack.
 - allow for various outputs (especially stopping the process at SVG stage for those who don't want inkscape/pdf)

+## Alternatives

+- Hand-draw.
+(Advantages: WYSIWYG, customisable.
+Downsides: More time-consuming, less easy to edit, more time spent on style and less on substance.).
+- Simply write in a graphviz language (e.g. dot).
+(Advantages: More customisable.
+Downsides: more verbose and repetitive syntax, especially for tables).
+- Argdown [discovered after this project was published to Github!].
+(Advantages: proper logical structure, much more developed project with plugins variety of outputes.
+Downsides: (maybe?) tables less easy).